Subspace Polynomials and Cyclic Subspace Codes: Conclusions and Future Work

 In this paper we have considered constructions of cyclic subspace codes.
 We have proved the existence of a cyclic code in $\grsmn{q}{n}{k}$ for any given $k$ and infinitely many values of~$n$.
 The constructed codes have minimum subspace distance $2k-2$, the normalizer of a Singer subgroup is their automorphism group if~$n$ is a prime, and they have full length orbits for all values of~$n$.
 We have also constructed large codes when all the orbits are degenerated.
 We have shown how the representation of subspaces by their subspace polynomials can be used in constructing subspace codes.

 For future research, the main problems are to construct cyclic codes of large size, to explore the structure and properties of our codes, and to examine possible decoding algorithms for them.
-By Theorem~\ref{theorem:GaussSumOfSizes} (and its proof in \nameref{appendix:B}) it is evident that the vast majority of subspaces have full length orbits.
+It is easily verified that the vast majority of subspaces have full length orbits.
 Therefore, it seems reasonable to conjecture that full length orbits with minimum distance $2k-2$ exist for any value of $n,k,q$ (see Conjecture \ref{conjecture:2kminus2}).
 Although the codes presented in Section~\ref{section:full_orbit} are the first known explicit construction of such codes, they are most likely the tip of the iceberg, and codes of these parameters are abound.

 Although the gap of two polynomials provides significant information about the intersection of their respective subspaces, Remark \ref{remark:gapNotTight} shows that the gap might not be the most efficient tool for this purpose.
 Therefore, another open problem is finding a better measure for the intersection of two subspaces, and in particular, two subspaces from the same orbit.